iamkirankumaryadav/NLP/ANN, DNN, CNN, RNN.md

 ### ANN (Artificial Neural Network)
 - ANNs are computational models inspired by the **biological structure** and **functions** of the human brain.
 - ANNs are composed of interconnected nodes **(neurons)** that process information **(signals)**.
-- Each neuron receives signals, processes those signals, and then sends its signals to other neurons.
+- Each neuron receives information, processes those information, and then sends its to other neurons.
 - Designed to recognize patterns and solve complex problems by learning from data.
 - **Neurons:** The fundamental unit, receives inputs, processes them, and produces an output.